toggledbits/PluginTools/README.md

 #### Editing Plugin Data

+If you find you have an error in your plugin's metadata or just need to update/freshen your plugin description or icon:

 1. Go to "My Plugins"
 1. Click "Edit" on your plugin
-1. Use the blue-boxed links at the top of the "Edit Plugin"
+1. Use the blue-boxed links at the top of the "Edit Plugin": "Plugin Info" and "UPNP"

 ### AltAppStore